bob-ros2/dindbox/README.md

 uvicorn src.docker_mcp_server.api_server:app --host 0.0.0.0 --port 8000 --reload
 ```

+### Connecting Frontend and Backend Locally

+For the web UI to work properly in a local development environment, it needs to connect to the API server at the relative path `/api/v1`.
+To achieve this, you can build the frontend and serve its static files directly from the FastAPI backend.

+1.  **Build the React app:**
+    ```bash
+    # From the project root
+    cd web_app && npm run build
+    ```

+2.  **Copy the build output to the `static` directory:**
+    ```bash
+    # From the project root
+    cp -r web_app/dist/* static/
+    ```

+3.  **Run the FastAPI server** as described in the backend section.

+You can now access both the frontend and backend from `http://localhost:8000`.

 ## Security Considerations

 -   **AI Agent Control**: This tool grants AI agents significant capabilities.
 An unconstrained or improperly prompted agent could perform unintended actions.
 Use with agents that have appropriate safeguards or human oversight.